DawidSzpener/Bank/README.md

 * Balance - stores the balance

+* Today - gets todays date

 * Validation - checks if transaction is valid (E.g. if you have enough balance to withdraw)